hemeac/kiwiTechTree/README.md

   * (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting and I will explore that)
 * KSP Interstellar Extended
   * This a large mod that does a lot of things.
 I may look to see how hard it is to patch the tiers together, but that won't be in the near future.

+## B9 Procedural Wings Fork 1.0.0
+Creates custom node off of Aviation if installed.
+It is in the same tier, but the cost of the next tier.
+Supports CryoTanksMethalox.

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.